Balhae controversies: Origin

 Goryeo (918–1392) did not write an official history for Balhae, and some modern scholars argue that had they done so, Koreans might have had a stronger claim to Balhae's history and territory.
-This was in part because the writer of Korea's first historical record, the Samguk Sagi, was Gim Busik (1075-1151), who was a direct descendent of the ruling Silla dynasty.
+This was in part because the writer of Korea's first historical record, the Samguk sagi, was Kim Pusik (1075–1151), who was a direct descendent of the ruling Silla dynasty.
 Silla was known to have held a hostile attitude towards Balhae, which might explain the exclusion of Balhae from the first complete compilation of Korean History.

-Although Goryeo did not compile an official history for Balhae, a great portion of the royalty and aristocracy fled to Goryeo including its Crown Prince Dae Gwang-hyeon.
-One of the Balhae refugees wrote a book titled the "Jodaegi," which detailed the history of Balhae.
-This work was known to have been cited by both Goryeo and Joseon scholars and works, but during the reign of Sejo of Joseon, the book was prohibited and copies of it confiscated, and it is now believed to have been lost.
+Although Goryeo did not compile an official history for Balhae, a great portion of the royalty and aristocracy fled to Goryeo, including its Crown Prince Dae Gwang-hyeon.
+A text known as the Jodaegi allegedly written by a Balhae refugee contained records of Balhae's history but was lost during the literary purges of Sejo of Joseon in the 15th century and only fragments remain.
+Snippets of its contents are recorded in the Taebaek Ilsa, part of the Hwandan Gogi compiled by Gye Yeon-su in 1911.
+However, most scholars from South Korea, North Korea and Japan believe that the Hwandan Gogi is a forgery and that its content is unreliable.

 The first inclusion of Balhae in Korean history was in the Jewang ungi, a historical book written in the form of rhyming poetry by Goryeo scholar and court official Lee Seung-hyu in 1287, during the late Goryeo dynasty.
 According to Myungkyung University Professor Lee Sooyoung, Lee was motivated to write the Jewangungi due to both the internal political turmoil of the Goryeo court as well as the Yuan dynasty's interference in Goryeo politics during Goryeo under Mongol rule.
 The Jewangungi is considered important as it is the first history book to record the history of Balhae as Korean history, and has been cited by both North and South Korean scholars.